Hey! Are you the one, who is struggling in the post pandemic to get on with your ideas on Content Marketing and promote it to the next level?

 16. Byrdie’s educational content

-Byrdie is a beauty industry publisher that integrates all kinds of great content marketing.
+Byrdie is a beauty industry publisher that flexes all kinds of great content marketing.

 In fact, the brand performs so well in organic search that it edges out major retailers for Google’s market share.